Joe-Public/molecule-docker-systemd/rockylinux/README.md

 ### Test it on the console

 First you should start the container as a daemon.
-For Rocky Linux 8 you have to add `--cgroupns=host` to the command.
-For Rocky Linux 9 this seems not to be necessary.

 Rocky Linux 8: